bonjourdrs/OpenEdge/README.md

 # OoenEdge
-OpenEdge: An Open-Source Framework for Edge Computing Accelerator Design on FPGAs
+OpenEdge: An Open-Source Framework for Edge Computing Accelerator Design on FPGAs.
+If you need the code, please send email to me.